 Use WorldCat to compile a list of libraries that own the book in question.
 WorldCat gives the truest indication of the total number of owning libraries.
 Search by author, title, or ISBN (unique book number).
 Look for "Libraries Worldwide" in the bibliographic record.
 The list of owning libraries can be emailed or printed for later analysis.

 Google Scholar incorporates a cited reference search that is upending our traditional reliance upon Web of Science.
 No comprehensive analysis of an author's corpus can afford to overlook Google Scholar.
 Look for "Cited by X" in the relevant citation of the Google Scholar results list.
 Note that Google Scholar is the best tool for analyzing the impact of a book or a book chapter as opposed to a journal article.
-Traditionally it has been very difficult if not impossible to analyze the impact of a book, so this is yet another way in which Google Scholar is changing the game.
+Traditionally it has been very difficult if not impossible to analyze the impact of a book, so this is a valuable feature of Google Scholar.

 The core history journal databases —

 These databases cover, in addition to book reviews, scholarly journal articles, dissertations, editorials, and speeches, so be sure to limit your search to "Book Review" in both America: History & Life and Historical Abstracts, and to "Reviews" in JSTOR.
 You might try searching for the keywords "book" AND "review" in separate search boxes, or enter the phrase "review article" into a single search box.

 The following journals, available full-text online, publish reviews of scholarly history monographs: